Reel Life September 2020

-If river conditions are unsuitable on Opening Day, then fishing in lakes Ratapiko and Mangamahoe (fly fishing only) will be a good option, and Opunake Lake is still holding rainbow trout from last year’s release.
+If rainfall makes the river conditions unsuitable on opening day, then fishing in lakes Ratapiko, Rotomanu and Mangamahoe (fly fishing only) will be a good option.

-This year’s first take a kid trout fishing event will be held on Saturday October 19 at Lake Rotomanu, which is located near the Waiwhakaiho River mouth in Fitzroy, New Plymouth.
+Lake Rotomanu is located near the Waiwhakaiho River mouth in Fitzroy, New Plymouth.

 Angler diary scheme

 Taranaki Fish & Game is again running an angler diary scheme to collect information on river and lake fisheries in the region.
 Anglers who are keen to participate can contact Fish & Game at Taranaki@fishandgame.org.nz

 Licences for the 2020/2021 fishing season are available either online through the Fish & Game website http://www.fishandgame.org.nz/licences or at your local fishing store.